Stepped Up Basis Reform: Biden’s Middle-Class Tax Hike?

 Eliminating Stepped Up Basis Could Be a Middle-Class Tax Hike

 It’s not hard to see how eliminating the stepped up basis rule could turn into a middle-class tax hike, for all intents and purposes.
-Here’s how.
+Here’s an example of how that could work.

 Anne is a single middle school teacher living alone in Austin, Texas, and takes home $60,000 a year, making her a typical average American.
 Remember, Biden has promised not to raise taxes on those earning less than $400,000, so Anne doesn’t pay much mind when the administration passes a series of tax increases.